 If you don’t think you’re dependent on alcohol, try going without it to see how you feel.

-Take two weeks and do some soul searching about how much you’ve been drinking.
-Afterwards, ask yourself why you’ve been drinking so much and what you want to do moving forward.
+Take two weeks and do some soul-searching about how much you’ve been drinking.
+Afterward, ask yourself why you’ve been drinking so much and what you want to do moving forward.

 You know you want to stop binge drinking, so you need to figure out the causes so you have reasons to keep moving forward.

 This is why participating in month-long sobriety challenges like Dry January can be helpful for people who are rethinking their relationship with drinking and partying.